EivindArvesen/react-workshop/exercise-2/README.md

 The `Summary` component will now be able to read these values from `this.props.totalAmount` and `this.props.address`.

 > :bulb: The `render()` method is a mandatory convention.
 All React class components _must_ have a `render()` method.
 If your component does not render a view (which is sometimes the case), render can return `null`, but it must be implemented and return something.
-When writing pure components, the whole component is itself the render function and it must return a JSX view (or null).
+When writing function components, the whole component is itself the render function and it must return a JSX view (or null).

 Still with us?
 Sure hope so!